parasbansal/pseudo-localization/README.md

 # Visual Studio Pseudo Localization

 This extension let's you convert your string into Pseudolocalized strings for software internationalization testing.
-The english alphabelts are converted into altered version of themselves but still readable.
+The english alphabets are converted into altered version of themselves but still readable.

 ---